renanzdm/ping_discover_network_forked/README.md

 Could be used to find printers (for example, on port 9100) and any other devices and services in local network.

-The device should be connected to a Wi-Fi network. [wifi package](https://pub.dev/packages/wifi) allows to get the local IP address / network subnet.
+The device should be connected to a Wi-Fi network.

 The library tested on both, Android and iOS platforms.